 9. Being too available

 While some colleague interruption is inevitable, you may unconsciously be encouraging it as a form of procrastination.
 The way you respond to distractions and present your availability give other people an idea of whether they can approach you at any given time.
-Boundaries like headphones, working in a side room or from home or setting “availability hours” help establish when you can and can’t be interrupted.
+Boundaries like headphones, working in a side room, or setting “availability hours” help establish when you can and can’t be interrupted.

 How to stop wasting time